RiceComp215-Staff/RiceChecks/README.md

 numbers into our university learning management system (Canvas), while also looking over the student projects to ensure that they didn't do something sketchy.

-**RiceChecks, itself, is only tested against OpenJDK 11.
+**RiceChecks, itself, is compiled with OpenJDK 8 and tested with both OpenJDK 8 and OpenJDK 11.
 It's unlikely to work on earlier JDK releases.**

 ## Annotations